dawarich-app/site/docs/tutorials/reverse-geocoding.md

   ```
 </details>

-## Using Photon API hosted by Freika
+## Using Photon API for Patreon supporters

 If you support Dawarich development on [Patreon](https://www.patreon.com/c/freika/membership) (starting from `Buy me a Döner` tier), you can use the Photon API instance hosted by Freika without any limits.
 To do that, set the `PHOTON_API_KEY` environment variable to the key that you will receive on Patreon in private messages after signing up for `Buy me a Döner` tier.
 The `PHOTON_API_HOST` environment variable should be set to `photon.dawarich.app`.